-We have 3 fixtures left in our 6th consecutive season in The Nottingham Sunday Football League playing our matches every Sunday morning from September until March/April.
-Training is usually every WEDNESDAY evening from 8.00pm until 9.30pm/10.00pm at a floodlit venue near Beeston (NG7 2PS) - all players and newcomers currently welcome on Wednesdays, please contact us now for details!
+We've just completed our 6th consecutive season in The Nottingham Sunday Football League playing our matches every Sunday morning from September until March/April each year.
+Winter training is usually every WEDNESDAY evening from 8.00pm until 9.30pm/10.00pm at a floodlit venue near Beeston (NG7 2PS) - all players and newcomers currently welcome on Wednesdays, please contact us now for more details!

 Due to a couple of recent injuries, we particularly need some new defenders at the moment.
 We are always looking for one or two new players, so why not join our squad?!
 Competition for places in the starting 11 has been good this year - newcomers are given every chance to break into the league squad, but are always made very welcome at training (unlike many clubs we don't have an established 'clique', drawing our players from all over Nottingham and from all walks of life).
 The age group is 18-40 and we have plans to start a veterans team in the next couple of years.

 For more information please contact - joining our squad of talented players is also a great way to get fit in 2014!
 Students or relocating professionals moving to Nottingham - you're welcome!
 What better way is there to settle into a new city than to join us and play Sunday League football?

 From May until August we play a wide range of friendly matches to try and stay match fit during the summer and prepare for the following season.
 It also gives new players a chance to play 11-a-side football and establish themselves in our Sunday league team, without any pressure.
 So there has never been a better time to join Beeston.biz FC!